MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 Two categories of sign in credentials are involved in CI/CD workflows:

-* **M365**: M365 credentials are required for running Provision, Publish, and SPFx based projects' CD workflows.
+* **Microsoft 365**: Microsoft 365 credentials are required for running Provision, Publish, and SPFx based projects' CD workflows.
 * **Azure**: Azure credentials are required for running Azure hosted projects' Provision and CD workflows.

 > [!NOTE]